Understanding The Parks Canada Lake Louise Shuttle (2025)

 When Does the Parking Area Fill Up?

-- Try your luck at the Park and Ride Lot and get on the Lake Louise shuttle without a reservation.
-If there is space available, Parks Canada will try to accommodate.
+- Try your luck at the Park and Ride Lot and get on the Lake Louise shuttle without reservation.
+If there is space available, Parks Canada will try to accommodate you.
+Tickets typically sell out before 9 a.m. on the day of departure.

 - Book a Parks Canada shuttle reservation online if they are available.
-There is cell service around Lake Louise to do this.
+There is cell service around Lake Louise to try to do this.

-- Drive part of the Icefields Parkway and stop at Bow Lake and Peyto Lake
+- Drive the Icefields Parkway to Bow Lake or Peyto Lake, two gorgeous blue lakes in Banff.

 - Drive the Bow Valley Parkway and stop at Morants Curve.

-- Head to Emerald Lake and Tak Falls, for a long day hike opt for the Iceline Trail.
+- Head to Emerald Lake and Tak Falls.
+For a long day hike, check out the epic Iceline Trail.

-- Go up the Lake Louise Sightseeing Gondola
+- Take a ridge up the Lake Louise Sightseeing Gondola for incredible views of the Bow Valley.

 Is the Road to Lake Louise Open?